 Below are the answers to some common queries about OH.
 If your question is not answered here, don't hesitate to get in touch with our clinical team.

 What is an Occupational Health Assessment?

-An Occupational Health (OH) Assessment provides independent, impartial advice to you and your employer about your health and fitness for work.
+An Occupational Health Assessment (sometimes called an Employee Health Assessment) provides independent, impartial advice to you and your employer about your health and fitness for work.